kremso/dmoz-parser/README.md

 This is a really simple python implementation of the Dmoz RDF parser.
 It does not try to be smart and process the parsed XML for you, you have to provide a handler implementation where YOU decide what to do with the data (store it in file, database, print, etc.).

-This parser makes the assumption is the last entity in each dmoz page:
+This parser makes the assumption is the last entity in each dmoz page is _topic_:

      <ExternalPage about="http://www.awn.com/">
        <d:Title>Animation World Network</d:Title>